GALLERY

 Plastic finger: Using a broken plastic glove, cut off one finger and use it, on the first finger of your right hand, to clean off the glaze-base from the edges of tiles.
 Hold three or four pairs of tiles together, stand them up on one side, pull your finger along the edges, taking off all the glaze, turn and clean all the sides in the same way

-Kiln gloves: A special type of glove made to resist the heat and are usually made of lesther.
+Kiln gloves: A special type of glove made to resist the heat and are usually made of leather.
 They can withstand heat for short periods and are used for removing work from a kiln.

 ca: GOMA